wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 APIs vulnerable to Mass Assignment attacks allow converting client input to internal variables or object properties without proper filtering.
 This vulnerability is included in the [OWASP API Top 10 (API6:2019 Mass Assignment)](https://github.com/OWASP/API-Security/blob/master/editions/2019/en/0xa6-mass-assignment.md) list of most serious API security risks.

-Starting from release 4.4.3, Wallarm mitigates Mass Assignment attempts.

-**Remediation:**
+**Wallarm behavior:**

+Wallarm detects mass assignment attacks by default and performs action in accordance with the [filtration mode](admin-en/configure-wallarm-mode.md).
+Note that there can be modifications to the default behavior made by your custom [rules](user-guides/rules/rules.md) and [triggers](user-guides/triggers/triggers.md).

+**Additional recommendations:**

-To protect the API, you may follow these recommendations:
+To protect the API, In addition to the protection measures performed by Wallarm, you may follow these recommendations:

 * Avoid using functions that automatically bind a client’s input into code variables or object properties.
 * Use built-in function features to whitelist only the properties that should be updated by the client and blacklist private properties.